boismoney/tasknix/about.md

 ### Stay Connected

-Subscribe to our [newsletter](/newsletter/) for the latest reviews, tips, and exclusive productivity insights.
+Subscribe to our [newsletter](/newsletter) for the latest reviews, tips, and exclusive productivity insights.

 ---

 Thank you for visiting TaskNix.
-We're here to help you find your next favorite productivity tool!
+We’re here to help you find your next favorite productivity tool!

-[Browse All Reviews](/reviews/){: .button role="button" tabindex="0" }
+[Browse All Reviews](/reviews){: .button role="button" tabindex="0" }